 At Amazon, we know that water is a precious resource.
 We’re committed to doing our part to help solve this rapidly growing challenge in the communities where we operate, as investment in local water resources is known to improve health, empower women, enable access to education, increase family income, and improve overall quality of life.
-For instance, AWS is committed to being water positive by 2030, and as of the end of 2023, is 41% of the way toward meeting its goal.

-AWS water positive by 2030
+53%towards AWS water positive by 2030 in 2024, up from 41% in 2023

 To do this, we’re increasing the use of more sustainable water sources, improving water use efficiency across our operations, reusing water as much as possible, and supporting water replenishment projects for communities and the environment around the world.